Absurd: Anthropophagous Part 2

 Besides there's still more, even better stuff.
 The crown jewel is the interview with George Eastman.
 He's unfortunately a little dismissive of this film, but is still very interesting as he talks about his working relationship with D'Amato and more.
 And there's another, in-depth interview with Michele Soavi, who played a small early role in this film as a biker.
 Because his part was so brief, he does start drifting off into more general topics like the decline of the Italian horror scene, but you're definitely not going to want to skip this one.
 There is a limited edition booklet, which I think means later printings won't include it, by Calum Waddell.
 It's 16-pages and all about the Video Nasties.
 Now, as an American, the story of that whole drama never really struck a chord with me, but I really like how this booklet presents each of the 39 Video Nasty titles that were actually prosecuted (out of 72 total films that were branded Nasties) with artwork and a brief description of every single one.
 It also features reversible artwork with the film's original, Italian title (Rosso Sangue); and for supporters of the indiegogo campaign, this release also came in a very cool looking slipcover.

 I never really loved Absurd; it was an entertaining watch for me, but not much more.
 But the chance to see it fully restored and look like a completely new film made this one of my most anticipated titles.
-And I am definitely not disappointed.
+And I was definitely not disappointed.
 In fact, I'd say I've become much more of a fan now having watched this on blu, so I'm really glad.
-And now in 2018, we've got options.
-Between the two, I'd go with the Severin, it looks slightly better and I'll always take interviews with the filmmakers over experts/ fans.
-But I definitely wouldn't bother replacing one disc with the other, and the new unique extras are slim enough that you really don't need both.
-If you're deciding between the two, yeah go with Severin; but you really won't be going wrong with either one.
+And now in 2024, we've got an even higher grade version, with more special features to boot.
+88's new UHD is the easy choice, and while dedicated fans will want to hang onto their Severin discs for the exclusive extras, I don't think it had enough to make that worth the trouble for anyone other than serious Absurd devotees.
+This new set is more than enough.

 1 comment: